aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 4. The log processor reads and processes the log records and ingests the logs into the OpenSearch domain.

-5. The logs failed to be processed are exported to an Amazon S3 bucket (Backup Bucket).
+5. Logs that fail to be processed are exported to an Amazon S3 bucket (Backup Bucket).

 [s3log]: https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerLogs.html
 [alblog]: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html